cortexlabs/cortex/examples/text-generator/README.md

 # Deploy GPT-2 as a service

-This example demonstrates how to self-host OpenAI's GPT-2 model as a service on AWS.
+This example shows how to self-host OpenAI's GPT-2 model as a service on AWS.

 ## Define a deployment